-Dick Batt on the birth of the distinctive BATT SAILS logo.
+Dick Batt on the birth of the brilliantly distinctive BATT SAILS logo.

-MY sail-making life had started with Bruce Banks Sails, near the River Hamble.
-My own sailing started at Hamble River Sailing club and continued there when I went to study for a degree at Southampton University.
-After graduating I leapt at an offer to work the rest of the summer at Bruce Banks Sails – an ‘informal’ holiday job that unexpectedly turned into a career in sail design and sail making.
+MY SAIL-MAKING LIFE had started with Bruce Banks Sails, near the River Hamble.
+My own sailing started at Hamble River Sailing club and continued there while I was at Southampton University.
+After graduating I leapt at an offer to work the rest of the summer at Bruce Banks Sails – a lowly holiday job that unexpectedly turned into a career in sail design and sail making.

-THE Bruce Banks logo of two solid black triangles always impressed me with its graphic simplicity.
+THE BANKS SAILS LOGO, comprising two solid black triangles always impressed me with its graphic simplicity.
 In particular, its edges and sharp angles always showed up well on the water and perhaps more importantly in photos.

-WE wanted something for our own logo that matched or exceeded this, and I believe we succeeded big time and no-one has ever failed to identify our logo as a cheeky, flighty, stylised bat.
+I WANTED A LOGO that matched or exceeded this.
+I believe we succeeded big time and no-one has ever failed to identify our logo as a cheeky, flighty, stylised bat.

-COMPOSED from three simple equilateral triangles it ticks all the identity boxes, all the distinctive boxes and all the style boxes.
-For forty years we’ve been been proud to see it represent what we do.
+JUST THREE TRIANGLES it ticks all the identity boxes, all the distinctive boxes and all the style boxes.
+For over forty years we’ve been been proud to see it represent what we do.